Phnom Penh Guide

 Phnom Penh Guide Secondhand clothes and other products

-7 Oct.23: Have you noticed that some used car dealers now use a phrase “pre-owned” To me, this sounds like an imaginative way of saying secondhand.
+7 Oct.23: Have you noticed that some used car dealers now use the phrase “pre-owned” To me, this sounds like an imaginative way of saying secondhand.
 Would you be happy to purchase secondhand shoes or pre-owned underwear?
-I’ll have to give that some serious consideration, when checking for “stretch marks” ha ha
+I’ll have to give that some serious consideration when checking for “stretch marks” haha

-Anyhow, on my travels around Phnom Penh, I’ve noticed various shops that sell items which are not new.
-Toto Sakura recycled goods, have branches around the town.
+Anyhow, on my travels around Phnom Penh, I’ve noticed various shops that sell items that are not new.
+Toto Sakura recycled goods have branches around the town.
 Always a good selection of china, cutlery, clocks, shoes and clothes etc. I have noticed that they also have bicycles, children’s buggies and furniture.
 Check the internet for a branch near you, well worth a visit.

 Make sure, that your would-be purchases are in reasonably good condition and fit for the purpose for which you intend.
 You may not, for example, want a plate of “chips”.
 Needless to say, although you might get a receipt, equally, don’t expect a guarantee.